lnbcoder/Learning-Path/README.md

-# Learning-Path
+# Learning-Python
-Getting started with pyhton
+Getting started with python